mjbradvica/personal-website-articles/2022/encapsulation-your-domain-with-dapper.md

 }
 ```

+> Note: The ZonedDateTime type comes from the NodaTime library.

-With Dapper you need to choose between POCO's and a rich domain.
+Dapper requires us to choose between POCO's and a rich domain.
 However we can use an alternative that allows us to utilize Dapper but keep the rich and encapsulated domain that we desire.
 It just requires us to have Dapper return a simple POCO which represents a one-to-one relationship with our database tables that will will map to a domain object.

 We will now express our Dapper object as a regular POCO: